pintergreg/software-engineering/lectures/02_scrum.md

 For example, less online meeting, because it is not so efficient as face-to-face ones.
 For a given team, for another team, the opposite might be true.
 :::

+# scrum artifacts

+- scrum artifacts represent work or value
+- they are designed to maximize transparency of information
+- the product backlog
+    - progress towards the product goal
+- sprint backlog
+    - progress within the sprint goal
+- definition of done
+    - state of the product increment

+# product backlog

 # team size